God's Son (album): Background

-By October, God's Son was expected to be released on December 17, with production from Salaam Remi, Large Professor and The Alchemist, as well as songs recorded with Ja Rule in Miami.
+By October 2002, God's Son was expected to be released on Tuesday, December 17, 2002 with production from Salaam Remi, Large Professor and The Alchemist, as well as songs recorded with Ja Rule in Miami.
 Around the same time, a music video for the single "Made You Look" was being shot.
-In December, Nas appeared in the video for a 2Pac single, "Thugz Mansion (N.Y.)," a song of which an alternative version was later released on God's Son, featuring two verses from Nas and one from 2Pac.
-On December 4, Nas decided to push up the release date for God's Son by a few days in order to prevent bootlegging.
+In December, Nas appeared in the video for a 2Pac single, "Thugz Mansion (N.Y.)", a song of which an alternative version was later released on God's Son, featuring two verses from Nas and one from 2Pac.
+On December 4, Nas decided to push up the release date for God's Son to Friday, December 13, 2002 in order to prevent bootlegging.
 Commenting on this, he said, "God's Son is my most personal album and I poured my heart and spirit into it[.]
 It's important to me that the fans hear my album the way I intended.
 When you buy a bootleg or pirate a download off the Net, you don't get the real thing.
 The sound sucks, the sequencing is wrong, you're probably missing some tracks, and you don't even get the artwork and CD bonuses."